Breeding Dubia Roaches

 Place slices of fresh fruits or vegetables in the enclosure to provide extra nutrients.
 Apples and carrots are best since they take longer to mold.
 Remove fresh vegetables or fruits after two days, so the roaches don’t eat moldy food.
 This is detrimental to their health.

 Don’t clean the enclosure frequently as the nymphs feed on the excrement produced by adults, and the discarded exoskeleton, and the remains of dead roaches.
 The frass may look unsightly, but they are okay unless they start to mold and develop a bad smell.
 Even when you do clean, leave a nice portion of the frass behind.

-Clean the enclosure every several months, when you notice bad smell emitting from the enclosure.
+Clean the enclosure every several months when you notice a bad smell emitting from the enclosure.
 A clean dubia roach enclosure doesn’t smell.

-Remove excess frass dead roaches and such.
-Dry the bin when done.
+- Remove excess frass dead roaches and such

 5. Maintaining the Colony

 As always, try and maintain a ratio of 3 to 7 females per 1 male.
 This reduces aggression between males.
-Females give birth to about 30 live nymphs about every 5 weeks.
+Females give birth to about 30 live nymphs about every five weeks.

 They don’t lay eggs.
-By seventh days, female nymphs would have grown into reproductive adults.
-Feed your pet more males and older females so as to maintain the right ratio of females to males.
+By the seventh day, female nymphs would have grown into reproductive adults.
+Feed your pet more males and older females to maintain the right ratio of females to males.